-While travelling through the wine-growing area of Saale-Unstrut one can see a lot of steep terraces with centuries-old dry walls and romantic vineyard cottages.
-The region is open for many kinds of movement: Hiking, cycling and even canoeing.
+While travelling through the wine-growing area of Saale-Unstrut, one can see many steep terraces with centuries-old dry walls and romantic vineyard cottages.
+The region is open to many kinds of movement: hiking, cycling, and even canoeing.

 In the historic sparkling wine cellars of the Rotkäppchen winery in Freyburg (Unstrut), there is a huge wine cask for the cuvée.
 The barrel was built in 1897 and has a capacity of 120,000 litres.